commercialhaskell/stack/doc/maintainers/team_process.md

 Support questions are requests for assistance in using Stack.
 They must have a clear set of steps followed by the user and a desired outcome.
 Support requests sometimes overlap with bug reports, handled next.
-Supports requests are closed
+Support requests are closed
 when:

 * The user decides their question is answered